Laptop Mag Verdict

 OLED panels are creeping their way into more and more laptops, and they especially shine on gaming laptops like the Gigabyte Aero 15 OLED.
 For $2,499, the Aero 15 offers an excellent 4K OLED panel, a supercomfortable keyboard and solid performance to boot, all packed into a sleek aluminum chassis.
 However, the performance boost it gets from Gigabyte's implementation of the Microsoft Azure AI is once again underwhelming, and no one deserves a bottom-bezel webcam.
-But despite its flaws, the Aero 15 OLED is one of the best gaming laptops on the market for folks willing to pay a premium.
+But despite its flaws, the Aero 15 OLED is one of the best gaming laptops and best 4K laptops on the market for folks willing to pay a premium.

 Price and Configuration Options

 I tested the $2,499 model of the Aero 15, which comes outfitted with an Intel Core i7-9750H processor, an Nvidia GeForce RTX 2070 Max-Q GPU with 8GB of VRAM, 16GB of RAM, a 512GB SSD and a 4K Samsung AMOLED panel.

 The base model costs $1,699 and drops you to a GTX 1660 Ti GPU, 8GB of RAM and a 256GB SSD.
 Meanwhile, the break-the-bank version runs for $3,999 and comes with a Core i9-9980HK CPU, an RTX 2080 GPU, 64GB of RAM and a 1TB SSD.